top of page

 Wilson- M. D. Roy Cup

 Played during the Men’s Club Championship.
-Class A – 54 Holes; Gross .
-(3rd and 4th weekends in August)
+Class A – 54 Holes; Gross Score.

 When Bill Haldimand Sr., Chairman of the Greens’ Committee, presented plans for a Club House, he, together with Edwin Wilson and Fred McCracken, provided the necessary money to build the first Dunany Country Club House which replaced the “Chalet” above the 8th tee.
 Jim Wilson, his son, a many time winner of the Club Championship at Lachute Golf Club presented the Wilson Cup in 1934 to stimulate interest among the playing members.
 It has been played since 1936 with R. E. Raguin as the first winner.